maclaughlin/maclaughlin.github.io/index.md

 * Preston Tunnell Wilson, William Kalescky, _Ansel MacLaughlin_, and Betsy Williams.
 [Vr locomotion: Walking > walking in place > arm swinging](http://dl.acm.org/ft_gateway.cfm?id=3014010&type=pdf) ACM SIGGRAPH Conference on Virtual-Reality Continuum and Its Applications in Industry, 2016

 #### Other Publications
 * Miriam Clinton with _Ansel MacLaughlin_.
-House of the Rhyta at Pseira: 3D Crowdsourcingin an Online Virtual Environment.
+House of the Rhyta at Pseira: 3D Crowdsourcing in an Online Virtual Environment.
 New Directions and Paradigms for the Study of Greek Architecture.
 Brill, 2020

 * _Ansel MacLaughlin_, John Wihbey, and David A Smith.
 Modeling the Propagation of Science News.
 Presented at Text as Data, University of Washington, 2018